Edrusb/ezmeral-df-with-ray/README.md

 On all other nodes run the following command using the IP address (or FQDN) of the head node reported previously:

-    ./go-ray.sh /opt/RAY worker 10.13.25.131
+    ./go-ray.sh /opt/RAY worker df-1

-Of course better using clustershell to simplify the deployment on many nodes in a single command:
+Of course better using clustershell to simplify the deployment on many nodes (df-2 to df-5) in a single command:

-    clush -b -w df-[2-5] ./go-ray.sh /opt/RAY worker 10.13.25.131
+    clush -b -w df-[2-5] ./go-ray.sh /opt/RAY worker df-1

 After a few seconds, the “cluster” tab of the dashboard should display all the nodes involved in the cluster (including the head node):